Many people are waking up to how vulnerable we are to disasters and starting to stockpile survival supplies.

 Renovating a Fallout Shelter

 When people hear “survival shelter” or “underground survival bunker,” it is usually a fallout shelter from the 1950s that comes to mind.
 So, no wonder people will think you are crazy if you say you are building a bunker.
-They’ll think you are prepping for a nuclear war.
+They’ll assume you are prepping for a nuclear war.

 For example, a fallout shelter will be sealed off to prevent nuclear fallout from entering.
 This also means that it will prevent airflow.
 Those fallout shelter designs are also difficult to conceal and not very comfortable.

-No, a long-term survival shelter needs to have a sewage drainage system or other emergency toilet system.
-It also needs a water source if you plan on hunkering down there for any significant amount of time.
+No, a long-term survival shelter needs a sewage drainage system or other emergency toilet system.
+It also requires a water source if you plan on hunkering down there for a significant amount of time.

 If you already have a property with a fallout shelter on it, you can renovate it to make it suitable for today’s disaster prep needs.

 Pre-Fab Survival Shelters

 You just hire/rent a digger to make a large hole and then drop the shelter into the hole.
-These pre-fab survival shelters are easy to install, relatively cheap, and offer a good degree of protection.
+These pre-fab survival shelters are easy to install, relatively cheap, and offer reasonable protection.

 High-ranking government officials might look through the permits and then come and raid your bunker.
 Maybe it isn’t likely, but it is still a possibility.
 The only way to have a 100% concealed and hidden underground shelter is to build it yourself in privacy.

 Building Your Own Hidden Underground Shelter

-I know a few people who have built their own survival shelters underground and hidden the entrances.
+I know a few people who have built their survival shelters underground and hidden the entrances.
 Before you start digging, CONSULT WITH AN ENGINEER.

-There are a lot of issues which need to be considered.
-Aside from the actual stability of the construction (and its ability to withstand a major blast), there are issues like ventilation, waste removal, moisture control, etc. whicih need to be taken into consideration.
+There are a lot of issues that need to be considered.
+Aside from the actual stability of the construction (and its ability to withstand a significant blast), there are issues like ventilation, waste removal, moisture control, etc., which need to be considered.